 As the seasons change, so does the amount of sunlight that hits the panels.
-At the same, changes in weather impact the electricity required for cooling and heating, which happen to be the two biggest users of household energy.
+At the same, weather changes impact the electricity required for cooling and heating, which happen to be the two biggest users of household energy.

 Combined, changes in sunlight availability and weather mean that a grid-tied solar system’s level of imports and exports vary greatly by season.

 Let’s take a look at how this plays out for a typical home throughout the year:

 In summer, when the days are long and sunshine plentiful, homes with on-grid systems export more power than they import.
 Most utilities allow homeowners to save up these credits for use later in the year.

 Mild weather means moderate power usage, as homes are less likely to require heating or cooling.
 At this time of year, grid-tied solar systems also produce reasonable amounts of power, so electricity imports and exports tend to be in balance.